SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

 ## About Example Code

-- This example demonstrated Config Timer as a normal counter as well as it generates PWM output and using that PWM, GPIO is toggled.
+- This example demonstrated Config Timer as a normal counter, toggling GPIO on every interrupt and as PWM output generator.
-- Two macros are present i.e., CT_PWM_MODE_USECASE and CT_COUNTER_MODE_USECASE, by defaut PWM use case is enabled.
+- Two macros are present: CT_PWM_MODE_USECASE and CT_COUNTER_MODE_USECASE, by default normal counter use case is enabled.
 - Enable any one of the below usecase macro at a time.
 - If **CT_PWM_MODE_USECASE** is enabled:
   - Config Timer is initialized using \ref sl_si91x_ct_init() API.
-  - After intialization, the desired counter parameters are configured using \ref sl_si91x_ct_set_configuration() API, the parameters are set using UC.
+  - After intialization, the desired counter parameters are configured using \ref sl_si91x_ct_set_configuration() API, the parameters are set through UC.
   - Match count for both the counters are configured using same \ref sl_si91x_ct_set_match_count() API.
-  - PWM duty cycle \ref RSI_MCPWM_SetDutyCycle() API.
+  - Initial duty cycle is set for PWM channels \ref RSI_MCPWM_SetDutyCycle() API.
   - The desired OCU parameters are configured using \ref sl_si91x_ct_set_ocu_configuration() API, the parameters are set using UC.
 For getting these configurations through UC enable OCU-configuration button on UC.
-  - The desired parameters for both counters for OCU are configured using same API \ref sl_si91x_ct_control_ocu_operation(), by changing the counter number.
+  - The desired OCU controls for both counters, are configured using API \ref sl_si91x_config_timer_set_ocu_control(), by changing the counter number.
-  - Start both the counters using API \ref sl_si91x_ct_start_on_software_trigger(), by changing the counter number.
+  - Registers callback for enabling peak interrupt, for counter-1 using \ref sl_si91x_ct_register_callback() API.
-  - Enable systick timer.
+  - Starts both the counters using API \ref sl_si91x_ct_start_on_software_trigger(), by changing the counter number.
   - After enabling OCU mode, a continuous loop for pwm output is performed.
-  - It creates 2 independent PWMs(running at same frequency) - CT output-0 and CT output-1.
+  - It creates 2 independent PWM Outputs - CT output-0 and CT output-1.
-  - CT Output-0 will produce a square wave and CT Output-1 will produce a waveform whose duty cycle is continuously varrying from 0% to 100% in steps of 0.5% at every 20 Milliseconds and goes down to 0% in the same step.
+  - CT Output-1 will produce a square wave and CT Output-0 will produce a waveform whose duty cycle continuously varies from 100% to 0% then 0% to 100%, in steps of 1% at every 20 Milliseconds.
-  - Connect oscilloscope to Evaluation kit board's GPIO-29 & GPIO-30 for output-0 and output-1 respectively and observe the PWM waveforms.
+  - Connect logic analyzer to Evaluation kit board's GPIO-29 & GPIO-30 for output-0 and output-1 respectively and observe the PWM waveforms.
 - If **CT_COUNTER_MODE_USECASE** is enabled:
-  - First Configuring PIN 5 GPIO pinmux mode and direction as output.
+  - First Configuring ULP_GPIO_1 pinmux mode and direction as output.
   - Config Timer is initialized using \ref sl_si91x_ct_init() API.
   - After intialization, the desired counter parameters are configured using \ref sl_si91x_ct_set_configuration() API, the parameters are set using UC.
-  - Set the initial count value of Config Timer using \ref sl_si91x_ct_set_initial_count() API.
+  - Set the initial count value of counter using \ref sl_si91x_ct_set_initial_count() API.
   - Match count is configured using \ref sl_si91x_ct_set_match_count() API.
-  - Register callback for enabling peak interrupt on match value for counter 0 using \ref sl_si91x_ct_register_callback() API.
+  - Registers callback for enabling peak interrupt for counter-0 using \ref sl_si91x_ct_register_callback() API.
-  - Starts counter 0 using \ref sl_si91x_ct_start_on_software_trigger() API.
+  - Starts counter-0 using \ref sl_si91x_ct_start_on_software_trigger() API.
   - **Callback Function**
-- If peak interrupt is enabled, ULP_GPIO_5 pin gets toggled on every interrupt occurring on reaching match(peak) value, and increments interrupt count.
+  - ULP_GPIO_1 pin gets toggled on every interrupt occurring at every millisecond and increments interrupt count.
-- If interrupt count is greater than \ref TENTH_INTERRUPT_COUNT macro value, then unregisters timer callback and disabling interrupt are done through \ref sl_si91x_ct_unregister_timeout_callback() API.
+  - When interrupt count is greater than ten, then unregisters timer callback and disables interrupt through \ref sl_si91x_ct_unregister_timeout_callback() API.
   - At last timer is deinitialized through \ref sl_si91x_config_timer_deinit() API.

 ## Running Example Code